rajnanig22/widi-seo-growth-services/BRAND_GUIDE.md

 | Sage (light text on dark) | `#9FC8B8` | Secondary text on dark backgrounds |
 | Cream (body text on dark) | `#F7F5EF` | Body text on dark backgrounds |

 Only introduce a new color if the website's palette doesn't cover the need (like dark slide backgrounds).
 Keep new colors in the same family (muted greens/creams), not arbitrary additions.
+This includes status/severity colors (critical, done, pending, etc.), don't reach for red or amber, signal urgency through bold weight and wording instead.

 ## 2. Fonts